fedspendingtransparency/fedspendingtransparency.github.io/user-centered-design.md

 <img class="learn-test-make" src="{{ site.baseurl }}/assets/graphics/learn-test-make.svg">

-Below are some specific examples of our work.
-For more about the user-centered design process in general, visit [www.usability.gov](http://www.usability.gov){:target="_blank"}.

 ## Agile Development Methodology

 The team applies this cycle using an Agile development/scrum methodology.
 Agile is a software development methodology characterized by short build-cycles, an emphasis on working software, and responsiveness to evolving requirements and solutions.